Our key actions relating to our Health Promotion Project grants during COVID-19 are:

 Please call us on 133 777 to discuss any amendments to current grant agreements.

-At this stage our Health Promotion Project Grant applications remain open and consideration will be given to the viability of delivering the grant under the current COVID-19 circumstances.
+Our Health Promotion Project Grant applications remain open and consideration will be given to the viability of delivering the grant under the current phase of COVID-19 restrictions.

 For a complete guide on how we are working with our funded organisations during COVID-19 download the COVID-19 FAQs resource below.